Seeking Alpha is a household name to many investors and is easily recognizable by the orange alpha symbol.

 And after being a Seeking Alpha Premium Member for a few months, the platform has definitely left an impression.

-So in this Seeking Alpha review, I’m going to share why I think a Seeking Alpha Membership is a great idea for hands-on investors
+So in this Seeking Alpha review, I’m going to share why I think a Seeking Alpha Membership is absolutely worth it for hands-on investors.

 Seeking Alpha is a comprehensive investing platform with many unique data points and features.
 But what stands out most is the user-generated content or, in Seeking Alpha terms, “crowd sourced content”.
 This simply means analysts and other credible investors can share opinions for the wider community to read and act upon.
 You can even subscribe to specific investors for stock picks through the Investing Groups feature, which I’ll cover later.